 my_dictionary.copy()

-Example: In this example, we will copy the first dictionary to the second dictionary.
+Example: In this example, we will copy the contents of the first dictionary to the second dictionary.

 #create an dictionary